 In real estate there are certain Kisses of Death for an agent that doom a potential sale.
 Finding out that your client’s credit score is 540 is a kiss of death.
 Two inches of standing water in the basement is a kiss of death.
 Sadly, I’ve experienced another example several times with especially promising young couples who’ve fallen in like with a nice home.
 They ooh.
 They ahh.
 This is by far the best of 18 homes I’ve shown them.
 Then comes the Kiss: “We want to see it again with our parents.”

-With all the enthusiasm of a convicted criminal I make the next appointment and meet The Parents.
+With the enthusiasm generally reserved for scheduling a colonoscopy I make the next appointment and meet The Parents.
 The moms are OK, they comment on the amount of light coming through the windows and how the sectional will fit in the living room.
 The fathers are primed for combat.
 Their kids asked them for Advice.
 The honor of men worldwide is on the line here.

-Needless to say, by the end of the Parents’ Tour, the shining castle in the eyes of the young couple has been reduced to a smoldering Superfund site.
+Needless to say, by the end of the Parents’ Tour the shining castle in the eyes of the young couple has been reduced to a smoldering Municipal Waste site.
 Their dejection is palpable, matched only by the dejection of the real estate agent who regrets not having made the appointment on a workday or during an NFL playoff game.
 Another set of fathers who are not buying a home killing dreams and hopes with a deft display of knowledge.

 Young couples, you love your parents, and they love you even more.
 Fathers especially want to protect you from every evil known to Home Depot.
-Just be aware that asking them for advice is like brushing your teeth with a carpet cleaner.
+Just be aware that asking them for advice is like brushing your teeth with an industrial power washer.
 Very thorough indeed.
 I’m not saying ignore them, but be aware of the perils.
 That’s my advice to you.
 I know.
 I’m a father.